AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 Cloud Service content requests are measured via server-side collection of data.
 The collection is enabled via CDN log analysis.

 >[!NOTE]
->We are excited to announce the GA rollout (Link to Release Notes) for client-side collection enabled via Real Use Monitoring service measurement.
-With the GA rollout, Adobe will start monitoring client-side traffic for its customers automatically and there is no customer set up required.
+>We are excited to announce the GA rollout (Link to Release Notes) for Real Use Monitoring service, the client-side collection of data.
+It is an automated service and there is no customer set up required.
 You can learn more by consulting the documentation in [this article](Update link).

 ## Understanding Cloud Service Content Requests {#understanding-cloud-service-content-requests}